pactumjs/pactum/docs/api-testing.md

 });
 ```

-**Note**: *While evaluating the string passed to the returns function, the library sees if there is handler function with the name.
+**Note**: *While evaluating the string passed to the returns function, the library sees if there is a handler function with the name.
 If not found it will execute the json-query.*

 ### Retry Mechanism

 Not all APIs perform simple CRUD operations.
 Some operations take time & for such scenarios **pactum** allows us to add custom retry handlers that will wait for specific conditions to happen before attempting to make assertions on the response. (*Make sure to update test runners default timeout*)

-Use `retry` method to specify your retry strategy.
+Use `retry` to specify your retry strategy.
 It accepts options object as an argument.
 If the strategy function returns true, it will perform the request again.

 ##### retryOptions